Estonian Studies

 Assessment of the candidates

-What we assess: Ability to explain the choice of the programme, the choice of research topic and it's focus, and ability to link it to the Estonian Studies programme; ability to comprehend future prospects related to the study field and programme.
+What we assess: Ability to explain the choice of the programme, ability to link your interests to the Estonian Studies programme; ability to comprehend future prospects related to the study field and programme.

 2. Interview: 60 points (min. requirement 42 points)

-What we assess: Ability to explain the choice of the programme and relate it to future prospects; ability to explain the choice of research topic, why such a topic has been chosen, how the planned research should be conducted and the arguments grounded; the motivation and readiness of the candidate to follow the chosen study programme.
+What we assess: Ability to explain the choice of the programme and relate it to future prospects; the motivation and readiness of the candidate to follow the chosen study programme.

 For candidates specialising on translating

-What we assess: Ability to explain the choice of the programme, the choice of research topic and it's focus, and ability to link it to the Estonian Studies programme; ability to comprehend future prospects related to the study field and programme.
+What we assess: Ability to explain the choice of the programme, ability to link your interests to the Estonian Studies programme; ability to comprehend future prospects related to the study field and programme.

 2. Sample of a translation 15 points (min. requirement 10,5 points)